robomq/robomq.io/docs/MQTT.md

 The first thing we need to do is to establish a connection with [robomq.io](http://www.robomq.io) broker.
 [robomq.io](http://www.robomq.io) allows you to specify vhost along with username.
 See *Vhost specification* section for the detail.

-	var client = mqtt.createClient(port, server, {username: vhost + ":" + username, password: password, keepalive: 10, clean: true, will: null});
+	var client = mqtt.connect("mqtt://" + server + ":" + port, {username: vhost + ":" + username, password: password, keepalive: 60, clean: true, will: null});

-Using this library, you will probably incorporate most other functions in the callback of connecting.
+Using this library, you will probably incorporate most other functions in the callback on connect.

 	client.on("connect", callback);